 While the good old fashioned OS map can often give you a reasonable starting point for seeking out riding - bridleways and other paths are marked, so are big green woodlands that might be full of delights - once again technology is here to help.

 There are loads of mapping apps out there that also feature routes in them - Komoot, OS Maps and Viewranger, are our favourites.
-They allow you to check out an area and see if there are any complete routes you can them follow, all in GPS guided comfort.
+They allow you to check out an area and see if there are any complete routes you can then follow, all in GPS guided comfort.
 You can also use the web interface to plan rides and export them to your GPS unit.

 There's also Trailforks, which despite being run by a certain other mountain bike website, is actually really bloody good when it comes to having a database of natural and built trails, right across the world.

 3. Seek out on Strava